lsst-tstn/tstn-010/index.rst

 moved into control classes, or promoted to sanctioned utilities which would be contained in the `ts_observatory_controls` repo (discussed in `Control Classes`_ section).

-The development practices of this area are purposefully loose to promote rapid development and integration.
+The development practices of this area are purposefully loose to promote rapid coding and integration.
 Although functions should follow a generic standard, the only strict requirement is that each function possess a deprecation date.
 This is required to guard against bit-rot.
 As will be discussed below, all scripts under development must have unit tests to verify the desired utilities are not expiring.
 This is discussed further in `Control Utilities`_.
-Utilities with deprecation dates that are 60 (TBD) past will be removed.
+Utilities with deprecation dates that are 60 (TBD) days past will be removed.

 ..
 Important::